 5. Automatic Trucking Research and Development

-Automatic trucking is here with us, although at a smaller scale.
+Automatic tracking is here with us, although at a smaller scale.
 Forward-looking logistics companies are investing in it to future-proof themselves.
 They are investing in research and various pilot projects to assess this technology’s real potential.
 For instance, PitchBook says that investors in the first half of last year invested some $5.6 billion in firms developing self-driving tech.

 Logistics firms that invest in this technology view it as timely a opportunity to minimize costs.
 It is also ideal for improving overall efficiency.
 Once this technology reaches its optimal potential, it will significantly help address rising driver shortages.